 Senior Move Specialist Shares Four Secrets to Downsizing Success

-Move-in Coordinator Jill Mannino has more than a decade of experience helping new residents move into Springhill Senior Living in Erie, Pa.
-That translates to assisting more than 500 seniors with downsizing and moving, including her father and her mother-in-law.
-She has experienced all sides of the process.
+Move-in Coordinator Jill Mannino spent more than a decade helping 500-plus older adults downsize and move to Springhill Senior Living in Erie, Pa., including her father and mother-in-law.

-She’s also the first to admit that the task of downsizing decades worth of belongings is a daunting task.
-But at the end of the process, it will feel great to be in your new place surrounded by the items that are right for you at this time of your life.
+And, she’s the first to admit that downsizing decades’ worth of belongings is a daunting task.
+But her experiences have shown her that at the end of the process, people feel liberated to be in a new place with more time to focus on the things they enjoy and take advantage of opportunities their new community brings.

-Even if you know you’re five years out from a move, it’s never too soon to start de-cluttering.
-Jill recommends sorting belongings by four categories:
+Even if you know you’re five years out from a move, it’s never too soon to start decluttering.

-Most senior living communities require you to move in within 60 days of a signed contract.
-But whether it’s 60 days, six months or longer, once you’ve scheduled that move date officially or in your mind, you’ll be more focused on doing what needs to be done.
-It’s much more stressful when the date is open-ended.
-All that said, this is a time-consuming process, so set realistic expectations of what can be reasonably accomplished in a certain amount of time.
+Most senior living communities require you to move within 60 days of a signed contract.
+But whether it’s 60 days, six months, or longer, once you’ve scheduled that move date officially or in your mind, you’ll be more focused on doing what needs to be done.

 This is an exciting new chapter in your life.
 You’ll have fewer surfaces to dust, rooms to vacuum or towels to wash.
 No more mowing the lawn or shoveling snow or cleaning gutters.
 And those beloved items that you donated or passed on to friends and family are now bringing joy to someone else.